 Keep reading to learn what spyware is, how it works, and why it’s so dangerous.
 Find out what kinds of spyware are lurking online, how to remove spyware from your device, and how to protect yourself from future attacks.

-What is the meaning of spyware?
+What exactly is spyware?

 Why is spyware so dangerous?